nicolasgomez1/LastChaos-Client-Downloader/README.md

 # Features
 * Make Shortcut on Desktop.
 * Make Shortcut on Start Menu.
-* Make Entry on RegEdit.
+* Make Entry on Registry.
-* Make Uninstall process.
+* Make Uninstall file process.

 # Information
 * The downloader application is precompiled, the bat file is responsible for creating the configuration file and creating a final SFX.